If you are looking for some travel inspiration, here are 21 states to visit in 2021!

 Omaha is one of the cheapest states to visit in the United States.
 I was actually taken aback by the prices of attractions and accommodations in the area (you can find a swish private AirBnB here for under $50 – which is unheard of in the states).

-After exploring Northern Louisiana this year (guides to come), I’m pumped to explore Southern Louisiana next year!
+After exploring Northern Louisiana a few years ago (guides to come), I’m pumped to explore Southern Louisiana next year!

 Louisiana is a lively state.
 Think upbeat music, beignets (more beignets), and quirky bookstores (but seriously though, why are Louisiana bookstores so cute?)